pmasulli/EyeTrackingPCA/README.md

 # Data-driven analysis of eye-tracking data

-## Companion code to the manuscript:
+## Companion code to the article:
-Paolo Masulli, Martyna Galazka, David Eberhard, Jakob Åsberg Johnels, Christopher Gillberg, Eva Billstedt, Nouchine Hadjikhani, Tobias S. Andersen,

-"Data-driven analysis of gaze patterns in face perception: Methodological and clinical contributions"
+Paolo Masulli, Martyna Galazka, David Eberhard, Jakob Åsberg Johnels, Christopher Gillberg, Eva Billstedt, Nouchine Hadjikhani, Tobias S. Andersen, **Data-driven analysis of gaze patterns in face perception: Methodological and clinical contributions**, Cortex, Volume 147, 2022, Pages 9-23, ISSN 0010-9452, https://doi.org/10.1016/j.cortex.2021.11.011.

-_Note: full citation will be made available later._
+The article is available as open access.

 ## How to use